monark04/instaclone-proj/README.md

 Steps To Run:

 Clone the Repo.

 Open Terminal:

-  > npm install -g serve
+Command:  > npm install -g serve

-  > serve dist
+Command:  > serve dist

 Click The LocalHost Address to try our App.